 You can also have students write complex sentences about what happened in each clip!
 Give them a “challenge” word to add in each sentence such as an adjective, conjunction or transitional phrase.

+If you need a playlist of all the movie clips, you can use mine on YouTube.
 Hope you can use these in your therapy room for the last couple days of school!
 My kids stayed engaged and enjoyed watching all of Buddy’s shenanigans!!